Haojen/vimkey/DOCUMENT.md

 ## Q & A

+Make sure you have updated to latest Vimkey version.

 ### Custom Disable Rule not Work

-1. try reset Disable settings or All Vimkey settings
+- Solution 1: try reset Disable settings or All Vimkey settings
-2. reinstall Vimkey
+- Solution 2: reinstall Vimkey

 ### If you have other question or advices